microchip-pic-avr-examples/dspic33c-can-tp/README.md

         - TMR1 for the timer dependency for CAN-TP
         - MessageID is set to 0xA1

-    6. Within the Pin Grid View for your board select Pins for the following: (Refer to the board/devices schematics and Pin mapping to choose the correct selections for each option below)
+    6. Within the Pin Grid View for your board select pins for the following: (Refer to the board/devices schematics and Pin mapping to choose the correct selections for each option below)
         - Select an LED as output
         - Select an Button for input
         - Select the CAN1TX for your board